recursionlab/Recursive-Intelligence-Expansion-1/README.md

 ## 🌱 Why It Exists

 Most systems want to predict or optimize.
 RIEM{} is different: it’s built for dialogue and co-creation.
-It helps humans and AI work together without domination — fostering resilience, clarity, and care.
+It helps humans and AI work together without domination, fostering resilience, clarity, and care.

 ## 🧩 Core Ideas